The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Although bankruptcy is not a direct insurance rating factor, its impact on your credit score can lead to higher car insurance rates.
 Credit score is a primary rating factor used by insurance companies to assign premiums.
 The lower your credit score, the more you will pay for car insurance.
-It is possible to find affordable car insurance after bankruptcy — we'll dive into the details below.
+It is possible to find affordable car insurance after bankruptcy — even if it did a number to your credit.
+We'll dive into the details below.

 Historical data show drivers with poor credit file more claims than do drivers with good credit.
 Moreover, these drivers' claims are more costly, on average.
 If you have poor credit — or have gone through recent bankruptcy proceedings — you're deemed riskier and more expensive to insure.

 |Very Poor (300-579)||$2,729|

 Please note: shopping for car insurance quotes won't harm your credit score.
 Car insurance companies will make a soft inquiry into your credit history, rather than a hard inquiry — more commonly utilized during the mortgage-lending process — so your credit score should be safe.

 Because credit score is considered to be an accurate determinant of risk, all major car insurance companies use it as a rating factor.
 However, some states don't allow insurance companies to use credit scores as a pricing tool.
 California, Hawaii, and Massachusetts do not use credit scores as a rating factor.
 If you live in one of these states, your credit isn’t an insurance rating factor.